Bank’s Commitment to Privacy

 Bank encodes its cookies so that only Bank can interpret the information stored in them.
 Users are free to decline Bank’s cookies if their browser permits, but doing so may interfere with a User’s use of the Payment Portal.
 Bank may also collect information about a User’s computer or other access device to mitigate risk and for fraud prevention purposes.

 The cookies Bank uses are for Payment Portal management purposes and do not contain any sensitive information such as a User’s password or account number.
 Bank does not share information collected by using cookies, except as permitted by law.

 In addition, in the course of using the Payment Portal Bank automatically tracks certain information about the User.
-This information includes the URL that the User just came from (whether this URL is on the Payment Portal or not), which URL the User goes to next (whether this URL is on the Payment Portal or not), what browser the User is using, the User’s IP address, operating system, browser version and the name of the page that was viewed.
+This information includes the URL that the User just came from (whether this URL is on the Payment Portal or not), which URL the User goes to next (whether this URL is on the Payment Portal or not), what browser the User is using, the User’s Internet Protocol address, operating system, browser version and the name of the page that was viewed.
 This information is not linked to any specific User, and is used in the aggregate to maintain and improve the Payment Portal.
 Many sites automatically collect this information.